eToro vs. Coinbase - Which Crypto Platform Is Right for You?

 How is user data and crypto stored securely?

-Coinbase stores most user crypto in offline cold storage, with multi-layer encryption and security. eToro protects client funds in top-tier banks and uses strong cybersecurity measures.
+Coinbase stores most user crypto in offline cold storage, with multi-layer encryption and SOC 2 Type II certification. eToro protects client funds in top-tier banks and uses strong cybersecurity measures.
 Both platforms prioritise safety, though Coinbase leans more toward secure crypto custody specifically.

 Have either of these platforms experienced hacks?